-Some parents enjoy the steaming, mashing and stockpiling of tiny little jars.
+Baby-led weaning can be done differently: some parents enjoy the steaming, mashing and stockpiling of tiny jars.
 Others would rather bypass the whole baby-food-making production — not to mention buying the pricey premade stuff.
-Think you and your baby would prefer to skip the purées altogether?
-If so, baby-led weaning might be right for you.
+If, however, you’d rather skip purees altogether, baby-led weaning might be the right choice for you.

 To boost your baby’s iron intake, which is important for healthy brain development (and we know their body’s stores are running low by six months), focus on iron-rich foods, such as cooked chicken thighs, eggs and steamed broccoli.